THE KEY TO THE BIBLE, INSTRUCTOR - 5th SESSION

 1. Who are the two opposing groups?
 Seed of the woman and the seed of Satan

 2. What is the significance of the seed being "of a woman"?
-Gal.4:4 "in the fullness of time God sent his Son, made of a woman" - virgin birth
+Gal.4:4 "in the fullness of time God sent his Son, made of a woman" – human being; virgin birth

 4. The word "bruise" literally carries the idea of crushing, so who will win this battle and reverse the curse?
-A man, the offspring of the woman
+A man, the descendant of the woman

 Clue #1 - a man

 History: Mankind's degeneration into sin was so great, and God so grieved, that He issued His just sentence of death on the world (Gen 6:6), "I will blot out man whom I've created".
 It looks like Satan is winning.
-But God had a prophecy to fulfill - the seed of the woman was going to crush Satan.
-So in His grace, God singled out Noah and his immediate family to rescue and continue the human race.
+But God had a promise to keep: The seed of the woman was going to crush Satan.
+So in His grace, God singled out Noah to continue the human race.

 Noah